nginx/unit-docs/source/configuration.rst

      - Deletes the entity at the request URI and returns status message in the HTTP response body.

-Before a change, Unit evaluates the difference it causes in the entire configuration; if there's none, nothing is done.
-For example, you can't :ref:`restart <configuration-proc-mgmt>` an updated app by uploading the same configuration it already has.
+Before a change, Unit checks the difference it makes in the entire configuration; if there's none, nothing is done.
+Thus, you can't restart an app by reuploading its unchanged configuration; still, there is another :ref:`way <configuration-proc-mgmt>`.

 Unit performs actual reconfiguration steps as gracefully as possible: running tasks expire naturally, connections are properly closed, processes end